andersonfranco/woocommerce-installments/README.md

 This plugin appends installments into the product price

-This version was tested with WooCommerce 2.0.7 and WooCommerce 3.8

 ### Installation ###

 * Upload the entire 'woocommerce-installments' folder to the '/wp-content/plugins/' directory